Shanghai Disneyland Hotel

 Shanghai Disneyland Hotel is one of two hotels located within Shanghai Disney Resort.
 The hotel is in the Art Nouveau style, with Disney theming.
-The hotel is located across Wishing Star Lake from Shanghai Disneyland Park.
+The hotel is located across Wishing Star Lake from Shanghai Disneyland.

 Dining

 The hotel includes multiple restaurants, including Lumiere’s Kitchen (based on Disney's Beauty and the Beast franchise), Ballet Café, Bacchus Lounge, and Aurora.